It is midday in summer, your car cooling fan is blowing, and then everything comes to a grinding halt.

 Cooling fan wiring diagram

-However, you will find cars whose electric cooling fans continue running after the engine is shut off.
+However, you will find cars with electric cooling fans running after the engine shuts off.

 What common symptoms indicate you may need to replace the Cooling Fan Relay?

 Here are the typical signs that you need to replace your cooling fan relay: